nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Here is a quick start on how you can start using our app in your own computer.

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have [*Java 11*](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) installed in your Computer.

 2. Download the latest `Socius.jar` on our [Releases](https://github.com/AY2122S1-CS2103T-W08-4/tp/releases) page.

-3. Move the file `Socius.jar` to a folder you want to use as the _home folder_ for your Socius application.
+3. Move the file `Socius.jar` to a folder you want to use as the home folder for your Socius application.

 4. Double-click the file to start the app.
 A GUI similar to the one below should appear within a few seconds.

-   ![Ui](images/Quickstart.png)

    * If double-click does not work, you can go to the terminal and type in `java -jar Socius.jar`.
 Ensure that the terminal is in the directory of the `Socius.jar` file.

+   ![Ui](images/Quickstart.png)

 * Note that the app comes with some sample data by default.
 Type **`clear`** in the command box to remove those sample data.

-5. Type the command in the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing `Enter` will open the help window.
+* Type the command in the command box and press `Enter` to execute it. e.g. typing **`help`** and pressing `Enter` will open the help window.
 Some example commands you can try:
     * **`list`** : Lists all contacts.